 Computer support specialists provide help and advice to computer users and organizations.

 Most computer support specialists have full-time work schedules; however, many do not work typical 9-to-5 jobs.
 Because computer support is important for businesses, support services may need to be available 24 hours a day.
 As a result, many support specialists must work nights or weekends.

 Because of the wide range of skills used in different computer support jobs, there are many paths into the occupation.
 A bachelor’s degree is required for some computer support specialist positions, but an associate’s degree or postsecondary classes may be enough for others.

-Employment of computer support specialists is projected to grow 8 percent from 2019 to 2029, much faster than the average for all occupations.
-More support services will be needed as organizations upgrade their computer equipment and software.
+Overall employment of computer support specialists is projected to grow 9 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for computer support specialists.